aflah02/Average_DSA_Prep/README.md

 # DSA

-Aha as usual got bored of daily prep and also kind of migrated to leetcode - https://leetcode.com/aflahkhan/ Also sometimes I solve stuff on GFG - https://auth.geeksforgeeks.org/user/aflahkhan2020/practice/
+Aha as usual got bored of daily prep and also kind of migrated to leetcode - https://leetcode.com/aflahkhan/ Also sometimes I solve stuff on GFG - https://auth.geeksforgeeks.org/user/aflahkhan2020/practice/ More recently I've realized that it's easy to gain rating on CodeChef so I give selective contests to gain points and artifically boot my ego with stars which have no value practically - https://www.codechef.com/users/aflah09

 A Repository where I commit my Daily Progress so that hopefully someday in the future I can look back and smile at this repository